Mitradis/Windows-10-DISM-Scripts/README.md

 # Application:
 - The set only works on Windows 10\11.
 Must have full administrator rights.
 Optional, but for the duration of execution, it is recommended to disable antivirus monitoring.
 You will need any disk (if RAM, then you need support for NTFS DISM commands, SoftPerfect RAM Disk and analogues) with the letter Z and a size of at least 14000MB.
-- Download the required image specified in the Release.
+- Download the required image and .rar archive specified in the Release.
 The image must be mounted, but not located on the Z drive if the drive is the minimum size.
 - Unpack the scripts, install.wim and boot.wim files (from the source folder of the .iso file) to the root of the Z drive.
 - If the system language differs from Russian, replace “ru-RU” in _Clear.bat, in the OneDrive block, with your version.
 - Run _Clear.bat and wait for the window to finish.